smarkets/marge-bot/README.md

 ### Running marge-bot as a plain python app

-#### Installing marge-bot with nix

-Alternatively, if you prefer not to use docker, you can also directly run marge.
-If you use [nix](https://nixos.org/nix/) do `nix-env --install -f default.nix`.

-The nix install should be fully reproducible on any version of linux (and also work on OS X, although this is not something we properly test).
-If you don't want to use docker we recommend you give nix a try.

-#### Installing marge-bot the old-fashioned way

-Finally, although this is our least preferred alternative, you can always do `python3 setup.py install` (note that you will need python3.6).
+You need to install the requirements first `pip install -r requirements_frozen.txt`, and then install Marge itself `python3 setup.py install` (note that you will need python3.6+).

 Afterwards, the minimal way to run marge is as follows.